lumokitho/esphome-components-eqiva/README.md

   compile_process_limit: 1
   platformio_options:
     board_build.flash_mode: dio
-Needs to be set to work on the C3 module is use.
+Needs to be set to work on the C3 module I used.

 ```
 # Use esp-idf framework: